Welshy92/jacobs-tech-tips/README.md

 [Microsoft Support Site](https://support.microsoft.com) - Used to verify that keyboard shortcuts are used on multiple Windows operating systems.

 [Webfx](https://www.webfx.com/web-design/hex-to-rgb/) - Used to convert a hex colour to RGB for use on my hero image cover text box.

+[Dave Horrocks](https://www.linkedin.com/in/davejhorrocks/) - Some fantasic tips on specificity and accesiblity.

+[Simen Daehlin](https://www.linkedin.com/in/simendaehlin/) - Explaining the difference between relative and absolute filepaths and why we cant always use both.

+[Ed Bradley](https://www.linkedin.com/in/ed-bradley-4b841686/) - My code insitute August 2022 cohort tutor.
+Provided the invaluable tip of telling me to read up on flexbox and avoid using float.